 Best Family Beach Vacations in the United States

-From coast to coast, the U.S. is home to some gorgeous beach destinations that offer loads of activities to keep all ages happy in and out of the water.
+From coast to coast, the U.S. is home to some gorgeous beach destinations (and beach resorts) that offer loads of activities to keep all ages happy in and out of the water.
 Here are the top spots to consider for your next family beach vacation.

 1. Myrtle Beach, South Carolina

 Known for its bustling boardwalk, amusement parks, old-fashioned arcade games, live entertainment, and other attractions, Myrtle Beach is a classic family beach vacation spot that can keep everyone in your group occupied for days.
 (Maybe weeks!)

-FUN IN THE SUN: 12 Best Beach Resorts in the U.S. for Families
+FUN IN THE SUN: 7 Best Coastal Towns in the U.S. for a Family Vacation

 But there’s also plenty to experience outside of the action-packed center, where it can get crowded in the summer months.
 Myrtle Beach’s resort area stretches along a full 60 miles of coastline and includes quieter spots like Surfside Beach, which is popular among families for its multiple beach access points and plenty of space to spread out.
 At Surfside, the different beach areas are cleaned daily and supervised by lifeguards.